VenkataRavitejaGullapudi/react-relearn/readme.md

 - Production Builds - Parcel can create production builds with code minification and asset optimization out of the box, no need to install additional plugins or bundles.s

+# Redux Toolkit
+- Install libraries
+  - @reduxjs/toolkit
+  - react-redux
+- Build our store
+- Connect store to our app
+- Create required slices
+- Dispatch Actions
+- Selector - to get data from store by subscribing to store.

 # Food ordering app
 /*